memgraph/docs/docs/how-to-guides/use-init-flags.md

 ![memgraph-lab-init-data-file](../data/how-to-guides/memgraph-lab-init-data-file.png)

-Notice how the database is already populated and the current value of `init_data_file` is updated to the path to the CYPHERL file inside the container.
+Notice how the database is already populated and the current value of `init_data_file` is updated with the path to the CYPHERL file inside the container.